Posted By Chris Dimick on March 1, 2012

 Fulfilling record requests can take time, so plan ahead and don’t expect to receive your records the day you request them.

 In fact, HIPAA allows providers 30 days to complete a record request.
-It also allows a single 30-day extension, but the facility must explain the cause of the delay.
+It also allows a single 30-day extension, but the facility must explain to the requestor the cause of the delay.

 Most facilities, however, do not require that much time—many can fulfill a request in five to 10 days.
 Individual state laws may also dictate how quickly a facility must fulfill a request.